Diamond Rio: 2007–present: New record label, The Reason, and I Made It

 On August 31, 2007, Diamond Rio signed with Word Records, a Christian music label based in Nashville.
 Their first album for Word was a Christmas album entitled A Diamond Rio Christmas: The Star Still Shines, which they recorded in Olander's basement studio.
 Roe said in an interview with CMT that "we just didn't try to copy anybody else.
 We tried to make up our own arrangements."
 The group released its first contemporary Christian album, The Reason, on September 22, 2009.
 It earned the band three Dove Award nominations: Song of the Year for "God Is There", Country Song of the Year for the title track, and Country Album of the Year.

 In 2014, Olander told The Arizona Republic that the group was no longer signed to Word Records and planned to release new material independently.
 "I will say that I was proud of the material, but maybe it's not the best version of Diamond Rio," Olander told the publication.
 "We were kind of in a no-man's land.
 We didn't fit in with country radio and we didn't fit with Christian radio.
 It was something that wasn't fully realized."
 The band began releasing records independently, starting with a live album in 2014 and following in 2015 with the studio album I Made It.

 Prout and Johnson both retired from the band in 2022.
-They were respectively replaced by Micah Schweinsberg and Carson McKee.
-Both made their debut the same year joining Diamond Rio on a tour focused on songs from their 2007 Christmas album.
-This was the band's first tour since before the COVID-19 pandemic.
+Micah Schweinsberg filled in on drums, and Carson McKee on harmony vocals, mandolin, and fiddle, for a series of concerts in 2022.
+Said tour, focused on songs from their 2007 Christmas album, was the band's first since before the COVID-19 pandemic.
+Schweinsberg and McKee both became official members of the band in mid-2023, making McKee the band's first female member.
+The first single following their addition to the lineup, an instrumental called "The Kick", was released soon after.